SebangsaHQ/exploration-service-worker/4.0.push-notifications/README.md

 Open your browser and access [http://localhost:18084](http://localhost:18084) (Note: http-server can be configured to start on a different port)

+## Testing
+- Using Google Chrome : open dev tools > application > service worker > push
+- Or, you can test it on https://web-push-codelab.glitch.me/

 ## Compatibility

 - https://caniuse.com/#feat=notifications